 All my life I’ve been extremely aware of body language and what I’ve always called the “energy” of the people around me.
 I’ve frequently had the experience of picking up the hidden emotions of others and taking on responsibility for them, a result of ineffective boundaries.
 When I was trained in emotional intelligence I cleaned up my poor boundaries and many other destructive habits.
-I also began to openly and unapologetically trust myself after a lifetime of cognitive dissonance caused by the difference between words and nonverbal cues.
+I also began to openly and unapologetically trust myself after a lifetime of cognitive dissonance caused by the difference between words and nonverbal cues from others.

 Now, at last, I have real world validation for the way I can sometimes “read” others.
 It’s not magic, and I’m not a freak, a fantasist or crazy.
 Science now recognizes the universality of human facial expressions for basic emotions (fear, surprise, contempt, happiness, sadness, disgust, shame), and technology allows us to slow down video footage and capture microexpressions, which occur in much less than a second, as we speak and interact with others.